NadineAleideh/Movies-Library/README.md

-- The **new** configration that I added is a post request to save a specific movie to database along with my personal comments by using this url in the thunder **localhost:3000/addMovies**.
+- I configured a post request to save a specific movie to database along with my personal comments by using this url in the thunder **localhost:3000/addMovies**.

-- Also I configured a movie Page Endpoint **localhost:3000/getMovies** this page will retrive all the movies stored in the database.
+- configured a movie Page Endpoint **localhost:3000/getMovies** this page will retrive all the movies stored in the database.

+- The **new** configration that I added is a delete request to delete a specific movie from the database by its ID, by typing in the url **localhost:3000/getMovies/:id'**.
+For example if you typed in the url : **localhost:3000/getMovies/1** it will delete the movie with the id =1 .

+- I configured a movie Page Endpoint **localhost:3000/getMoviesById** this page will retrive a specific movie by its ID from the database.
+For example if you typed in the url : **localhost:3000/getMoviesById/id=1** it will retrive the movie with the id =1 .

+- Also I configured a movie Page Endpoint **localhost:3000/getMovies/:id'** it is an update request to update your comments for a specific movie in the database.
+For example if you typed in the url :  **localhost:3000/getMovies/1** it will update the movie with the id =1 .